OriginTrail/ot-node/tools/local-network-setup/README.md

 * An installed and running tripplestore database
   * We suggest using GraphDB.
 In order to download GraphDB, please visit their official [website](https://graphdb.ontotext.com/) and fill out a form.
 Installation files will be provided to you via email.
 * An installed and running MySQL
-  * You need to create empty table named operationaldb inside MySQL
+  * You need to create empty table named "operationaldb" inside MySQL
 * You should have installed npm and Node.js (v16) or higher